 In the world of apps it’s a constant battle to grab the consumers undivided attention.
 With a market saturated with new apps daily, it’s difficult to stand out.
 The reality being consumers tend to stick with their go-to apps.

-So what chance do brands have to really attract consumers, push interaction and create revenue in the world of mobile apps?
 So what chance do brands have to really attract consumers, push interaction and create revenue in a space dominated by social apps?
 The following are examples of brands that have broken the barriers and created apps consumers want to use.
 With clever use of strategy to power location-based marketing, personalization, push notifications, AR and AI.

 HOME DEPOT (USA)